Scholarships and Aid

 New College Franklin does all it can to keep tuition and fees modest so we can be financially accessible to as many students as possible.
-To this end, with tuition and fees amounting to less than $11,000, New College Franklin is well below the average private college tuition and closer to the tuition levels of many state colleges.
+To this end, with tuition and fees amounting to just about $10,000 per year, New College Franklin is well below the average private college tuition and closer to the tuition levels of many state colleges.
 New College is able to keep within this financial range by focusing on the primary components of a classical Christian education: wise and experienced faculty, classic books, and inquiring students.

 Regardless of how modest the cost, however, some qualified students will be challenged to make ends meet, and the college take these concerns seriously.
 New College encourages students to plan early and take full advantage of college funding opportunities, especially through third-party scholarships, grants, and loans.
 Regarding college funding opportunities, students should be aware that to preserve the fullest religious freedoms, New College Franklin does not participate in any federal government financial aid programs.
 New College Franklin acknowledges this is a unique stance in an age when government funding is almost an assumed part of financing college education.
 However, New College is committed to serving students by preserving the mission and unique character of this classical and Christian college.

 Through the below need-based and merit scholarships, New College Franklin willingly assists students as able.
 Applicants interested in these scholarship opportunities should state their interest to the Admissions Office in the Statement of Financial Commitment and Ability form during the application process.

 Deadline: Must apply for admission to NCF by February 15 to qualify for this scholarship.

 The New College Franklin Scholars award is an honor given to incoming freshmen having outstanding records of academic achievement.
 The scholarship award ranges from $1000 to half tuition (student is still responsible for all fees and other non-tuition charges), as College funds permit.